Al-Qubayba, Hebron: British Mandate

-1948 and aftermath

 Al-Qubayba was in the territory allotted to the Arab state under the 1947 UN Partition Plan.

+Israel

 The village was first attacked during Operation Barak.
 Though defended by Egyptian forces, al-Qubayba was taken by Israeli forces in the final stages of Operation Yoav on 28 October 1948.
 The population had fled and the village was destroyed.

 The area was subsequently incorporated into the State of Israel and in 1955 the moshav of Lakhish was established to the southwest of the village site on what had been village lands.

 Of the village mosque, an elementary school, and more than 141 houses that made up al-Qubayba, Walid Khalidi notes that all that remains to mark the site in contemporary times are cacti and a handful of olive trees.

 Culture and village life

 The inhabitants of the village mostly grew cereals; wheat and barley were grown by the well off, and corn by the rest.
 The village mostly bartered with surrounding villages such as Al-Dawayima and Beit Gibrin, most of the cereals harvest was used to sustain sheep herds, from where in most of the village income is derived.

 A woman's thob (loose fitting robe with sleeves), from Qubeiba dated to about 1910 forms part of the Museum of International Folk Art (MOIFA) collection at Santa Fe.
 The dress is a collage of different fabrics, textures and colors.
 The front and the upper half of the back are of black cotton.
 The chest panel, the side panels and the lower back of the skirt are handwoven indigo linen.
 Colorful silk cross-stitch embroidery, in red, violet, orange, yellow, green and black, create an effect described as "particularly gay, twinkling" The qabbeh (square chest panel) is embroidered with the qurunful ("clove") motif, and it has vertical rows of eight-pointed stars, called qamr ("moons"), and a row of the mushut ("combs") pattern.
 There are eight embroidered columns on each side panel of the dress.
 The patterns which are used are fanajin qahweh ("coffee cups"), khem-el-basha ("the pashas tent"), irq el-ward ("rose branch"), and miftah Khalil ("key of Hebron").
 There is also a pattern (with flowers, moons, trees, tents and tiles) not seen anywhere else in the MOMA collection.
 Finally, there is also some embroidery at the wrists.